acisops/acis_anomaly_pages/source/obs18278_anomaly.rst

 Both of the following symptoms may be noticed:

 * Data System Operations reports the anomaly to us at V&V time.
 * Exposure numbers on the impacted chip will be red on the PMON page, indicating dropped frames, but that can happen for a number of reasons (ratty comm, telemetry saturation, this anomaly).
-PMON may be changed in future to provide detailed diagnostics.
+The telemetry will probably not saturate for this anomaly, and reported event rates will look normal for the affected chip.
+In addition, only odd or even frame numbers will be reported for that chip.

 What is the first response?